julianjohannesen/Udacity-SQL-Notes/Lesson-6-Window-Functions.md

 ### LAG and LEAD Window Functions

-The LAG and LEAD windows functions allow you to compare a current row with values from a previous row (LAG) or a following row (LEAD).
+The LAG and LEAD functions are positional window functions.
+They allow you to compare a current row with values from a previous row (LAG) or a subsequent row (LEAD).

+In their simplest form, these functions get the adjacent row above or below the current row.
 You can specify an optional offset for which previous or subsequent row you want.
 For example, you can get a value from a row that was 3 rows previous or 2 rows subsequent to the current row.

 An ORDER BY clause is required when working with LEAD and LAG functions, but a PARTITION BY clause is optional.